ibm-icpa-coffeeshop/gitops/README.md

 **Setup GitHub webhook and deploy triggers**

-* `helm install my-nginx stable/nginx-ingress -n coffeeshop-pipelines`
-* `kubectl apply -f tekton/webhook/ingress.yaml`
 * Create webhook on GitHub, specifying the `Payload URL` to `http://<HOST>:80` where host is the same as from the ingress file above and `Secret` to the `webhooksecret` from the secret file.
 * `kubectl apply -f tekton/webhook/eventlistener.yaml`
 * `kubectl apply -f tekton/webhook/triggertemplate.yaml`
 * `kubectl apply -f tekton/webhook/triggerbindings.yaml`
+* In the `ingress.yaml` file, substitute `INGRESS_ROUTER_HOSTNAME` with the actual ingress hostname.
+This can be found in the environment variables for the ingress pod under `ROUTER_CANONICAL_HOSTNAME` in the `openshift-ingress` project.
+* `kubectl apply -f tekton/webhook/ingress.yaml`

 **Manually run the pipeline which will deploy your resources**